Tesla Model S, Model 3, Model X, Model Y and Carseats

 When using a tether for a forward-facing carseat, the tether is routed to the door side of the head restraint.
 If the tether is V-shaped (Britax), the tether straps go around the head restraint.
 In the center seating position, the tether is routed over the top of the head restraint when it’s in its lowest position.

 Very tall carseats and boosters installed in outboard positions may not be able to have headwings extended to their full height because of the slope of the vehicle roof.
 Check your booster instruction manual too.
-Dorel (Cosco, Maxi-Cosi, Safety 1st) is phasing in a head height limit of 5″ to vehicle roof to its boosters to prevent head injuries due to roof crush in rollover crashes.
+Dorel (Cosco, Maxi-Cosi, Safety 1st) requires 5″ between the vehicle roof and its boosters to prevent head injuries due to roof crush in rollover crashes.
 While Tesla vehicles are unlikely to roll due to the battery weight creating a low center of gravity, owners are still instructed to not go against carseat instruction manuals for their children’s safety.

 *As an Amazon Affiliate I earn from qualifying purchases.
 Thank you so much for supporting CarSeatSite if you choose to make a purchase!
 I truly hope you’ve found my page helpful and will share it!